chrmenne/solarfunctions/README.md

 The library has no dependencies (besides Arduino.h) and should be easy to use, although it can be a bit difficult for a novice (like me) to understand what is necessary to calculate what.
 In most cases though, the input required is simply the time (as Julian Century Number) and the location.

 All angular values are taken and returned in (normalized) degrees since that's what they are commonly stated in.
 "Normalized" means that angles like 705° are either delivered as 345° (normalized to 0°-360°) or -15° (normalized to +/- 180°), depending on the common usage of this value.
-The library inclues functions to convert and normalize degrees and radians values.
+The library inclueds functions to convert and normalize degrees and radians values.

 I refrained from adding convenience functions (so far).
 Everything could always be calculated by inserting timestamp and location and following some steps, so there is no technical reason I couldn't add a `calculateCorrectedSolarElevation(long timestamp, long latitude)` function which calculated the Julian Century Number, the declination, the hour angle and the elevation.
 But there would be many of them, they would clutter the library and also lead to repetitive calculation steps.
 On the other hand, for every parameter that a function needs, except location, time, and timezone offset, there's an easy-to-find `calculate...`-function that provides this parameter.
 So it should be simple enough to derive the necessary cascade of function calls, as the following examples will show.